 You should make it clear to your employees that an emergency contact form is not a legal document but rather a practical one.
 You need to have access to their contact person in case of an emergency.
 So, it’s important that they give accurate and up-to-date contact information that works.
 For instance, they shouldn’t give the legal residence of their contact if they don’t live there.
 Instead, they should give you the address where the contact can actually be found.

 The same applies to phone numbers and emails.
 Stress that you don’t need work phone numbers or emails if the contact won’t answer them.
-Ask for personal contact information that you can use to reach them in case of emergency.
+Ask for personal contact information that you can use to reach them in case of an emergency.
 Also, remind your employees to update their emergency contact forms if any of the information changes.

 Who Should Be the Designated Emergency Contact?

 An employee emergency contact is usually a person close to the employee.
-It could be parents, siblings, spouses, partners, etc. However, an employee emergency contact does not have to be next of kin or any type of relative.
+It could be parents, siblings, spouses, partners, etc. However, an employee emergency contact does not have to be a next of kin or any type of relative.
 Your employee should select someone who can be reached easily and can deal with high-stress situations.
 Listing a friend on an emergency contact form is just as valid as listing a spouse.

 Creating an Emergency Contact Form